DrQuacks/fantasy-football/ai/context/DATASET_DOCUMENTATION.md

 - Positive PI = Defense allowed fewer points than expected (good defense)
 - Negative PI = Defense allowed more points than expected (bad defense)

+**Data Availability**:
+- Week 1: No historical data available (NaN values for all PI columns)
+- Week 2+: Historical data becomes available for last1, last4, and season calculations
+- Early weeks may have limited data for last4 calculations
+- Cross-season data is used when available (e.g., last1 in week 1 may reference previous season)

-**Total Columns**: ~600+ columns covering all positions, stats, time windows, and home/away contexts
+**Total Columns**: ~615 columns covering all positions, stats, time windows, and home/away contexts

 ### 4. Defense Fantasy Rankings 2024 (`defense_fantasy_rankings_2024.parquet`)